Simulation-Based Hypothesis Testing of High Dimensional Means Under Covariance Heterogeneity: Simulation studies

 \section{Simulation studies}

-In this section, we report the simulation results from several experiments which were designed to evaluate the performance of the proposed tests, including the non-studentized test without screening $\Psi_{\ns,\alpha}$, the studentized test without screening $\Psi_{\rs,\alpha}$, the non-studentized test with screening $\Psi_{\ns,\alpha}^f$ and the studentized test with screening $\Psi_{\rs,\alpha}^f$, for both one- and two-sample problems.
+In this section, we report the simulation results from several experiments to evaluate the performance of the proposed tests, including the non-studentized test without screening $\Psi_{\ns,\alpha}$, the studentized test without screening $\Psi_{\rs,\alpha}$, the non-studentized test with screening $\Psi_{\ns,\alpha}^f$ and the studentized test with screening $\Psi_{\rs,\alpha}^f$, for both one- and two-sample problems.
 For ease of exposition, we suppress the superscripts $\rm (I)$ and $\rm (II)$.
 To demonstrate the proposed tests, we also implemented peer testing procedures for comparison.
-For the one-sample problem, we compared the proposed tests with the test by \cite{ZhongChenXu_2013} (denoted by ZCX hereafter) and the Higher Criticism procedure by \cite{DonohoJin04} (denoted by HC hereafter).
-For the two-sample problem, we experimented three existing tests: the one by \cite{ChenQin_2010} (denoted by CQ hereafter), the test based on the Higher Criticism procedure \cite{DelaigleHallJin_2011} (denoted by HC2 hereafter), and the test by \cite{CaiLiuXia_2014} (denoted by CLX hereafter).
+For the one-sample problem, we compared the proposed tests with the test by \cite{ZhongChenXu_2013} (denoted by ZCX hereafter) and the Higher Criticism (HC) procedure by \cite{DonohoJin04} .
+We used the method proposed by \cite{Li_Siegmund_2015} to obtain more accurate approximation of the critical values in HC procedure.
+For the two-sample problem, we experimented the tests by \cite{ChenQin_2010} (denoted by CQ hereafter) and \cite{CaiLiuXia_2014} (denoted by CLX hereafter) as well as the HC procedure. .

-The proposed tests are easily implementable via the Monte Carlo method.
-In the simulation studies, we considered a wide range of covariance structures, including both the sparse and dense settings to investigate the numerical performance of the proposed tests, as well as different values of sample sizes $(n,m)$ and dimension $p$.
-As discussed in Sections \ref{section:matrixest} and \ref{section:theory}, the validity of the proposed tests is guaranteed as long as the covariance estimators are uniform entrywise consistent.
-Therefore, we used the sample covariance matrices to generate $M=1500$ Monte Carlo samples to compute the empirical critical values for the tests.
-The simulation results show that the proposed tests reasonably maintain the nominal significance level, and have substantially better power performance in comparison to peer tests for weak and/or sparse signals.
+In the simulation studies, we considered a wide range of covariance structures, including both the sparse and dense settings to investigate the numerical performance of the proposed tests.
+We generate data with sample sizes $n=40$ or $80$ in one-sample case and $(n,m)=(40,40)$ or $(80,80)$ in two-sample case.
+The dimension $p$ took values in $120,360$ or $1080$.
+The empirical size and power were defined as the proportion of the rejection among $1500$ replications.
+We used the sample covariance matrices to generate $M=1500$ Monte Carlo samples to compute the critical values for our proposed tests.
+We only report the results for six models in this section and more models are considered in the supplementary material.